-In this case, you’re probably better off paying for a VPN subscription.
+In that case, you’re probably better off paying for a VPN subscription.
 It costs a little more, but the advanced security features more than make up for it.

 What’s the Difference between a Smart DNS and a VPN?

 A Smart DNS service replaces your ISP’s DNS address with one from a different provider.
-That allows access to geo-blocked content since websites think you’re in a different location.
-That doesn’t give you a new IP address–it only changes how a website sees your IP address.
+That prevents websites from turning you away since they detect a different location.
+It doesn’t give you a new IP address — it only changes how a website sees your IP address.

-You might be able to unblock websites, but your Smart DNS connection is not secure, nor encrypted.
+You might be able to visit a variety of previously unavailable websites, but your Smart DNS connection is not secure, nor encrypted.
 That means ISPs, cybercriminals, and governments can still snoop around and watch your every move.

 A virtual private network (VPN) lets you connect to the internet via an encrypted tunnel.
 Unlike a DNS, a VPN changes your IP address and hides your data through advanced encryption.
 Most good VPNs also include DNS protection and take over DNS request handling from your ISP.